jclarke0000/MMM-DarkSkyForecast/README.md

 using data from the Dark Sky API.
 This is a replacement module for MMM-MyWeather, now that Weather Underground no longer allows free API access.
 This a complete rewrite from scratch but maintains much of the same functionality.

+**NOTE** This module uses the Nunjucks templating system introduced in version 2.2.0 of MagicMirror.
+If you're seeing nothing on your display where you expect this module to appear, make sure your MagicMirror version is at least 2.2.0.

 ## Installation